c13/eks/README.md

 ### Preparing to create cluster

+Before running terraform you can change all domains to yours by running Replace in files command.
+Replace zetarin.org to your domain name.

 You could apply terraform from main folder to create Cloudwatch log group for EKS and Cloudtrail logs and bucket for AWS api logs.

 #### Create an EKS Cluster using Terraform